 stumbled dug up a performance she gave four years ago.
 It was a TedX speech actually, or what was supposed to be speech.
-Just so we are on the same page, we all know Titilope doesn’t give speeches right? she performs words.
-That woman wields words like a skilled artisan wades a tool.
-So, Titilope gave what was supposed to be a speech titled “Speaking Into the Void” at TedX Edmonton in June of 2014 and it was a combination of what I term “brave vulnerability”, candor, depth and humor.
+We all know Titilope doesn’t give speeches, she performs words.
+She wields words like a skilled artisan wades a tool.
+The speech titled “Speaking Into the Void” was given at TedX Edmonton in June of 2014 and it was a combination of what we term “brave vulnerability”, candor, depth and humor.

 Titilope really and truly is a gift and like she puts it in that TedX speech “I am certain for certain that this is my life’s work; to perform words, to share my stories.”
 You really should watch the video.

-Some ten lessons we took out from the speech are listed below
+Ten lessons we took out from the speech are listed below.

 - There is no failure in falling.